All about Wild Boar Fell

 And so I returned to where I started: Cotegill Bridge.
-There were no problems finding my car as it was the only one there.
-That was hardly surprising as it was still very early.
-The road was still traffic free so I could take my time setting up my tripod and took this photo, the one at the top of this blog.
+There were no problems finding my car as it was the only one there (hardly surprising as it was still very early).
+The road was still traffic free so I could take my time setting up my tripod and took one last photo, the one also displayed at the top of this blog.

 Wild Boar Fell from Cotegill Bridge

 Ok, so it might not have been the most comfortable night’s camping but it was another location ticked off my bucket list.
 Super!
 I’d been wanting to camp there for a number of years.

 Also it was very productive photography-wise and there have been a few new additions to my Eden Valley photo gallery.

 To receive an email whenever a new blog entry is published please enter your email address below and it will be added to my list: